 - 1. Formulate and implement policies and procedures governing the use of biohazardous agents/materials. - 2.
-Provide advice on the safe use and disposal of biohazardous materials/agents in all areas administered by or under the control of the University. - 3.
-Review reports of inspections, audits, incidents and other relevant materials presented by the BSO.
+Provide advice on the safe use and disposal of biohazardous materials/agents in all areas under the control of the University. - 3.
+Review reports of all inspections, audits, incidents and other relevant materials presented by the BSO.
 Make any recommendations deemed appropriate based on the information supplied in these reports. - 4.
-Respond to biosafety issues that require immediate consultation. - 5.
-Report periodically to the UHSC. - 6.
-Approve and revoke internal biosafety certificates, as necessary.
+Respond to biosafety issues that require immediate consultation.

-- 7. Monitor and approve revisions to the BSM. - 8.
+- 5. Report annually to the UHSC. - 6.
+Approve or revoke internal biosafety certificates. - 7.
+Monitor and approve revisions to the BSM. - 8.
 Act in accordance with the committees Terms of Reference (TOR).